 .

 Now I’m not being biased, but I must say I do have some damn good ideas when it comes to pleasing my clients and those of my colleagues.
 I have been known to wow my peers on my own, which has led to them asking me for advice on all sorts of things.
 Whether they are new to the company or have been with it for a long time, I get pounced on during our monthly catch-ups, and no more so than during the one we had today.

-So, my platinum friend asked me to devise a plan to wow, astound, and wear him out.
-He has booked a suite in one of Knightsbridge’s classiest hotels and has given her a budget of…whatever she wants.
-So, we decided to go shopping and talk as we shop.
-We’re women; we can multitask!
+My platinum friend then asked me to devise a plan to impress, amaze, and tire him out.
+He has booked a suite in one of Knightsbridge’s most upscale hotels and has given her an open budget for the evening.
+We decided to go shopping together, chatting as we browsed.
+After all, we’re women; multitasking is our forte!

-Dan is 42, gorgeous, loves women and money, has power, and owns 14 businesses, ranging from fashion to a successful restaurant with his beautiful dining room in Sloane Square, overlooking Tiffany and Links.
-He is a busy man, so I wanted to pamper him so he wouldn’t have to lift a finger unless we placed something strategically in his line of sight, and he wouldn’t have to move too much to reach it.
-So we went to Harrods to buy some sumptuous champagne, chocolate truffles and other luxury goodies to spoil the over-testosteroned male!
+Dan, 42, is stunning, loves women and wealth, wields power, and owns 14 businesses, including a fashionable restaurant with a beautiful dining room in Sloane Square, overlooking Tiffany and Links.
+Being a busy man, I aimed to pamper him so he wouldn’t have to lift a finger, unless we placed something strategically within his reach.
+So, we headed to Harrods to buy some exquisite champagne, chocolate truffles, and other luxury treats to spoil the testosterone-fueled gentleman!

-He won’t know what hit him after we finally stopped to look at our purchases and gave each other a well-deserved high five.
-We will keep you posted.
+He won’t know what hit him after we finally paused to admire our purchases and exchanged a well-deserved high five.
+We’ll keep you updated!

+.